 The output level is nothing short of remarkable.
 For such a compact speaker setup, this rig is impressively loud and definitely capable of handling a larger crowd.

 Packing up your gear is as fast and easy as it is to set up, which makes this combo a great option for the mobile DJ who is always traveling from one gig to the next.

 What Does Flexible Array Mean?

-This flexible array loudspeaker is your basic full-range speaker with a twist.
+This flexible array loudspeaker is your basic full-range rig with a twist.
 When I say flexible array, I’m referring to the speaker’s adjustable ray bank that’s able to achieve four different shapes, including: